-The Company recently closed an agreement with Royal Gold to obtain financing for 2019 (see the news releases dated May 28, 2019 and August 6, 2019 and filed on SEDAR).
+The Company recently closed an agreement with Royal Gold to obtain additional financing (see the news releases dated May 28, 2019 and August 6, 2019 and filed on SEDAR).
 The funds will be dedicated to advancing the CDS project and to fund corporate overhead.

-To date, the Company has largely financed its activities by the private placement of equity securities, and in 2019 it sold a royalty interest in CDS to fund its further development.
+To date, the Company has largely financed its activities by the private placement of equity securities, and in 2019 it sold a royalty interest in CDS to fund its development and to date has received the entire \$8.0 million that was owed by Royal Gold.